varlinkctl - Man Page

 --more

 When used with call: expect multiple method replies.
 If this flag is set the method call is sent with the more flag set, which tells the service to generate multiple replies, if needed.
-The command remains running until the service sends a reply message that indicates it is the last in the series.
+The command remains running until the service sends a reply message that indicates it is the last in the series (or if the configured timeout is reached, see below).
 This flag should be set only for method calls that support this mechanism.

 If this mode is enabled output is automatically switched to JSON-SEQ mode, so that individual reply objects can be easily discerned.